 After an initial assessment we can work together to find resolutions and coping strategies, whether you are dealing with a complex problem or just looking to develop yourself.
-You may only need a few sessions, to relieve your mind from modern day stresses or perhaps you have more deep rooted issues that need to be worked on over time; either way I can provide a counselling programme that works for you.

 Training, qualifications & experience